How do we increase diversity through recruitment?

 The question is first and foremost whether the company is geared to diversity.
 If there is no inclusive working environment or a plan for how diverse people will thrive in the organisation, we will not get any benefits from having diversity.

-Tip 2: Identify biases and barriers
+Tip 2: Identify biases and barriers to diversity recruitment

 Whether we like it or not, we have unconscious biases that create conscious or unconscious obstacles in recruitment processes.
+Here are three examples that can be a barrier in the recruitment process:

 Read more about unconscious bias here: